AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SafePracticesForLiveProjects.md

 local costArray = SafeguardedModel:train(featureMatrix, labelVector) -- You can now call train() with the added advantage of model parameters rollback.

+local predictedLabelVector = SafeguardedModel:predict(featureMatrix) -- You can also use predict() as usual without grabbing the original model.

 ```

 ### Method 2: Using Manual